i-translation/system-design/README.md

 ### Application

 This is the only layer that directly interacts with data from the user.
-Software applications like web browsers and email clients rely on the application layer to initiate communication.
-But it should be made clear that client software applications are not part of the application layer, rather the application layer is responsible for the protocols and data manipulation that the software relies on to present meaningful data to the user.
+Software applications like web browsers and email clients rely on the application layer to initiate (开始) communication.
+But it should be made clear that client software applications are not part of the application layer, rather the application layer is responsible for the protocols and data manipulation (操纵) that the software relies on to present meaningful (有意义的) data to the user.
 Application layer protocols include HTTP as well as SMTP.

-### Presentation
+### Presentation （表示）

 The presentation layer is also called the Translation layer.
 The data from the application layer is extracted here and manipulated as per the required format to transmit over the network.
 The functions of the presentation layer are translation, encryption/decryption, and compression.